List of The Price Is Right pricing games: 3 Strikes

 The contestant is shown eight baseballs: five white ones marked with digits in the price of a car, and three red ones marked with an X to represent strikes.
 The balls are placed into a hopper and mixed, and the contestant blindly draws one ball at a time.
 If a digit is drawn, the contestant must guess where it belongs in the price.
 If correct, the digit appears in that position on the gameboard and the ball is removed from play.
 If incorrect, the ball is returned to the hopper without penalty.
 If a strike is drawn, an X is lit up in the strike display on the gameboard and the ball is removed from play.
 To win the car, the contestant must fill in every digit before drawing all three strikes.

 When the game debuted in 1976, the digits and strikes were marked on chips that were dropped into a bag and mixed.
 As car prices exceeded $10,000 in the mid-1980s, the game was briefly known as 3 Strikes + when cars priced above $10,000 were first offered.
 Since 1993, the game has been played for vehicles priced at least $30,000, typically luxury vehicles, premium trucks, or electric cars.
-Since 2013, in instances where cars priced above $100,000 are offered, all six digits are placed into the bag along with the strikes.
+From 2013-18, in instances where cars priced above $100,000 are offered, all six digits are placed into the bag along with the strikes.

 From 1998 to 2008, only one strike chip was used, and it was returned to the bag after being drawn.
 The contestant lost by drawing the strike chip three times.
 During a brief period during Season 37 (2008), the first digit in the price was lit at the beginning of the game, with chips representing the remaining four digits plus the three strike chips placed in the bag.